HansHammel/clone-all-github-repos/README.md

 As Superuser/Administrator run

+	npm install clone-all-github-repos -g

+or install the latest version from github

 	npm install https://github.com/HansHammel/clone-all-github-repos.git -g

-*Note:* __On install, you get asked for your GitHub Username and a GitHub API token to access public/private repository information (to be created on GitHub Settings > Personal access tokens)__
+*Note:* __On install, you get asked for your GitHub Username and a GitHub API token to access public/private repository information (to be created on GitHub Settings > Personal access tokens - needs at least read access to your public repositories)__

 *usage:*